orzehhowski/special_numbers/README.md

 # special_numbers

-special numbers calculator made in java swing, with awful display and responsibility
+calculator for numbers such as factorial, stirling numbers, bell numbers, fibonacci numbers and so made in java swing, with awful display and responsibility